kazukikaneoka/webscrapy/README.md

 $ cat dependencies.txt | xargs rm -rf # uninstall dependencies
 ```

-* You need to activate/deactivate virtualenv everytime if you install the dependencies using virtualenv and you can keep your environment clean
 * You can install dependencies by setup.py if you want to install dependencies in your environment as default

 ## How To Run